approvals/ApprovalTests.Dart/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at .
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at yelamanyelmuratov@gmail.com.
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-All complaints will be reviewed and investigated promptly and fairly.
+Further details of specific enforcement policies may be posted separately.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Enforcement Guidelines